onfido/framed-web-sdk/README.md

 # Framed Web SDK

-Onfido offers the [web SDK](https://github.com/onfido/onfido-sdk-ui) as an open source project on github.
 The web sdk is a library that can be bootstrapped with a set of parameters and renders a user interface to capture document and face information from an applicant.

 It's running in the context of a 3rd party and therefore updating to the latest version is out of control of Onfido.
 The